deekayen/eagleboards/_prepare/08-eagle-bor-expectations.md

 The Board members need to convene prior to interviewing the candidate (15 to 30 minutes.)
 The purpose of meeting before the actual interview is to:

 1. Review the prospective Eagle Scout's application.
-2. Read his reference letters and other important documents.
+2. Read their reference letters and other important documents.
-3. Become familiar with his service project by assessing his final report and any available pictures.
+3. Become familiar with their service project by assessing their final report and any available pictures.
 4. Review these guidelines to help formulate pertinent questions.

 During this initial meeting, the Chairman makes sure everyone is introduced to one another, sees that everyone has an opportunity to review all the paperwork and determines that all understand the goals of this Board, which are: